VibeHarboe/Introduction-to-Shell/scripts/02_manipulating-data.md

-# 🗃️ Introduction to Shell – Chapter 2: Manipulating Data
+# 🗃️ Introduction to Shell: Manipulating Data

 ### **Theme:**
 While the first chapter focused on moving and organizing files and directories, this chapter is all about **working with the data inside those files**.
 Here, I use essential shell tools to search, filter, extract, and transform data efficiently—crucial skills for data analytics, automation, and reporting.